-- Changes in the level of government revenue and expenditure that "automatically" occur as a result of changes in the level of economic activity - These automatically counterbalance economic activity in boom they decrease economic activity and, in a recession,, they increase economic activity - Unemployment benefits in a recession, economic activity falls causing a rise in unemployment.
-A rise in unemployment leads to greater government expenditure on unemployment benefits.
-Thus a decrease in the level of economic activity leads to an increase in government expenditure.
-Vice versa. - The progressive income tax system During boom, employment opportunities rise and incomes rise.
-Rising incomes move workers into higher tax brackets and previously unemployed persons start paying income tax.
-This leads to an increase in taxation revenue.
-Vice Versa - These play a counter-cyclical role (designed to smooth fluctuations in the business cycle) - However, automatic stabilisers are not powerful enough, as they merely reduce the severity of the problem.
+- Changes in the level of government revenue and expenditure that "automatically" occur as a result of changes in the level of economic activity - These automatically counterbalance economic activity in boom they decrease economic activity and, in a recession,, they increase economic activity

+What are the two main automatic stabilisers in the Australian economy?

+1. Unemployment benefits

+2. The progressive income tax system

+These play a counter-cyclical role (designed to smooth fluctuations in the business cycle)

+However, automatic stabilisers are not powerful enough, as they merely reduce the severity of the problem.
 The government still relies on discretionary policy measures to curb the economic cycle.